inexio/dvlir-check-plugin/README.md

    main [OPTIONS]

    Application Options:
-    -i, --ipAddress= The username of the dvlir adapter -p, --password= The password of the dvlir adapter -P, --port=     The port of the dvlir adapter, default is 80
+    -i, --ipAddress= The IP address of the dvlir adapter -p, --password= The password of the dvlir adapter -P, --port=     The port of the dvlir adapter, default is 80
 ```